corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 }
 ```

+This means you don't lose all the flexibility of trait objects (in contrast to generics), but you have to be aware that some methods won't be available when using `dyn Trait`.

 ### Fix #3: Return Boxed Trait Objects Instead of `Self`

-In this case, we can change the return type of the problematic method to return a boxed trait object instead of `Self`.
+We can change the return type of the problematic method to return a boxed trait object instead of `Self`.

 This works because `Box<dyn Widget>` has a known size at compile time -- it's a pointer to an object on the heap!
 Pointers have a known size (usually 8 bytes on 64-bit systems),
 so the compiler knows how much space to allocate for it, unlike `Self` which varies based on the concrete type.